zjttbkd/simple_accounting_book/readme.md

-# a sinple accounting book
+# a simple accounting book
 Now relying on some other libraries, can't compile for this time, still working ...